 - GET fires on every page load.
 Even with zero clicks, every visitor triggered a Serverless Function

 - CPU budget was better spent elsewhere.
-SSR and Middleware directly impact SEO — the like button didn't
+SSR and Middleware directly impact SEO — the like button didn't.
+Applying build optimization techniques was a better use of that budget

 The feature worked correctly.
 It was a cost-efficiency decision in a usage-based billing environment.